 Religious Provision: Chaplaincy at the Martin Luther King Multi-faith Centre

-The University have a multi faith team of Chaplains who are here to support students of all faiths or of none.
+The University have a Multi Faith Centre and a team of Chaplains who are here to support students of all faiths or of none.

-The University Counselling Service is a confidential and professional service, staffed by qualified and experienced counsellors.
+The University Counselling Service is a confidential and professional service, staffed by qualified, experienced counsellors.

-Meeting with a counsellor offers the opportunity to discuss issues that may be affecting you either personally, or in your academic work.
-These could include issues such as relationship difficulties, anxiety and stress, loss of motivation.
+Meeting with a counsellor offers you the opportunity to discuss issues that may be affecting you either personally, or in your academic work.
+These could include issues such as relationship difficulties, anxiety and stress or loss of motivation.
 No topic is too small or too large to bring to the service and, each year, many students benefit from talking with a counsellor.

 Counsellors do not give advice or tell you what to do.
 Our role is to help you take responsibility for your own decisions, to become more aware of your own resources and to work with you in developing skills which will help you to manage your own difficulties and concerns more effectively.

-The service is situated on the ground floor of the main Building.
-Appointments can be made through The Hub in person, by telephone: 0121 204 4007 or you can email the Counselling Service on firstname.lastname@example.org.
+The service is situated on the ground floor of the Main Building.
+Appointments can be made through the Hub in person, by telephone: 0121 204 4007 or you can email the Counselling Service on firstname.lastname@example.org.
 Further information can also be found on the service web site: http://www1.aston.ac.uk/current-students/health-wellbeing/counselling/

 DANU is here to provide advice and guidance if you have a disability.
-They can help to co-ordinate any support you require if you have a physical, sensory or hidden disability, mental health or specific learning difficulty.
-The service is confidential and we will only liaise with teaching and other support staff within the University to help make adjustments which support your studies if you give us permission to do so, although the support we can offer may be limited if you do not want your School to know about your disability.
+We can help to co-ordinate any support you require if you have a physical, sensory or hidden disability, mental health or specific learning difficulty.
+Our service is confidential and we will liaise with teaching and other support staff within the University to help make adjustments which support your studies if you give us permission to do so.

-- run a personal assistance scheme which employs support workers to assist you if you require extra assistance with study-related tasks.
+- have a small personal assistance scheme on campus to assist you if you require extra assistance with study skills support such as for dyslexia.

 - assist you with applications for the Disabled Students’ Allowance (DSA) and other sources of funding.